166: AMERICAN GIRLS INSTEAD OF JFK? SAY IT AIN’T SO!

 When my companions finished their food, I overheard Tom mention the football games and the race were hard to enjoy because the dozens of television sets were so close together.
 He said the large number of screens, combined with the loud crowd, had become a distraction.
 My photographer suggested we leave and spend some time at the antique mall we had passed on our way into Keller.

 While Lone Star Antiques in nearby Haltom City, Texas was huge and filled with treasures, my companions managed to peruse the entire place in about 45 minutes.
 Like the shops they had visited in Midland and Odessa, my friends came up empty handed.
 In my mind, Tom and Vicki had either become very picky or they had their sights set on the antique fair slated a week later in Round Top.
-Before we left the antique mall parking lot, my photographer’s wife found a good price for a room at the La Quinta Inn & Suites in Hurst, Texas; which was just five miles away.
+Before we left the antique mall parking lot, my photographer’s wife found a good price for a room at the La Quinta Inn & Suites in Hurst, Texas, which was just five miles away.

 From my position next to our room’s TV set at the La Quinta Inn, I watched as Martin Truex, Jr. hit the wall and skidded into the infield with only 14 laps left in the race.
 At that moment, I only had one thought: “I’m glad that wasn’t Kyle Busch’s racecar!”